Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 **{{site.data.data_mine.calculations_procedure}}**

-calculations_procedure: "The calculations procedure processes information to be fed to calculated properties.
-Calculated properties are not stored in the data set; instead, they are calculated in real-time as the data is consumed by others."

 Bots store data in the minimized array format as a strategy to build the lightest possible datasets.
-For the same reason, a bot may chose not to store information that is easily calculable.
+For the same reason, a bot may choose not to store easily calculable information.

 For example, imagine an indicator that stores buy and sell volumes... does it *need* to store the total volume?
 Given that it is so easy to calculate, the answer is *probably* no. IT is up to the developer to decide, but it is certainly not required.

-{include note.html content="It may not be worthy to store information that can be easily calculated at a later stage." %}
+{% include note.html content="It may not be worthy to store information that can be easily calculated at a later stage." %}

 The calculations procedure calculates the properties that the developer chose not to store in the dataset.